-- SQL_PROCESSCTL_NOTHREAD This bit indicates that the application does not use multiple threads, or if it does use multiple threads, guarantees that all DB2 calls will be serialized by the application.
-If set, DB2 CLI does not make any system calls to serialize calls to CLI, and sets the DB2 context type to SQL_CTX_ORIGINAL. - SQL_PROCESSCTL_NOFORK This bit indicates that the application will never fork a child process.
-By default, DB2 CLI does not check to see if an application forks a child process.
-However, if the CheckForFork CLI/ODBC configuration keyword is set, DB2 CLI checks the current process id for each function call for all applications connecting to the database for which the keyword is enabled.
-This attribute can be set so that DB2 CLI does not check for forked processes for that application.
+- SQL_PROCESSCTL_NOTHREAD This bit indicates that the application does not use multiple threads, or if it does use multiple threads, guarantees that all DB2 calls are serialized by the application.
+If set, CLI does not make any system calls to serialize calls to CLI, and sets the DB2 context type to SQL_CTX_ORIGINAL. - SQL_PROCESSCTL_NOFORK This bit indicates that the application will never fork a child process.
+By default, CLI does not check to see if an application forks a child process.
+However, if the CheckForFork CLI/ODBC configuration keyword is set, CLI checks the current process ID for each function call for all applications that are connecting to the database for which the keyword is enabled.
+You can set this attribute so that CLI does not check for forked processes for that application.